 19.15 The State Human Rights Protection Cell is monitoring the dowry related cases comprising dowry homicide, dowry suicide, dowry related torture cases of the State.
+The

-The Dowry Prohibition Act was enacted by the State Government in 1991.
+Dowry Prohibition Act was enacted by the State Government in 1991.
 NGOs are being encouraged with financial assistance by the State Government to propagate and organise dowry-less marriages, anti-dowry campaigns, seminars, workshops and street theatres to create mass awareness.
-Besides, the State Government have also issued special instructions for initiation of disciplinary action against its employees involved in dowry offences.
-The Government have appointed the Sub-Divisional Magistrates as the Dowry Prohibition Officers to act against dowry offenders.
-The Government have also appointed Advisory Boards to assist the Dowry Prohibition Officers in related cases.
+Besides, the State Government has also issued special instructions for initiation of disciplinary action against its employees involved in dowry offences.
+The Government has appointed the Sub-Divisional Magistrates as the Dowry Prohibition Officers to act against dowry offenders.
+The Government has also appointed Advisory Boards to assist the Dowry Prohibition Officers in related cases.
 A committee with a senior women officer as chairperson has been set up in the districts by the Collector to monitor the problems of sexual harassment of women at the work place.
-Similarly, at the state level, the Government have set up a Complaint Committee in the Secretariat with a senior I.P.S. officer to look into the matter.
+Similarly, at the state level, the Government has set up a Complaint Committee in the Secretariat with a senior I.P.S. officer to look into the matter.
 During the year 2005, 2550 numbers of dowry and dowry related cases have been registered as against 2312 cases registered in 2004.
-District wise no of deaths due to dowry during 2003 is given in Map 19.7.
-The death due to dowry is maximum in Cuttack followed by Balesore, Ganjam and Bhadrak districts..